 As a result, the project will provide understanding of practical bounds of ambient radio based indoor localization.
 The collected data will be released to the research community, thus providing a common reference for evaluation of novel localization algorithms.
 All of the above will facilitate further research of this relatively young approach to indoor localization, potentially leading to widely available and cost-efficient indoor positioning which will in turn boost the development of truly ubiquitous location-based services.

 The project is funded by Fonds National de la Recherche, Luxembourg.
+More information about the project can be found here.

 Project duration: 01.01.2015 - 31.12.2017.